|

 Diagnostic testing

-mutations that are common in the specific GSD type and according to the patients ethnic origin.
+the common mutations that are common in the specific GSD type and according to the

-that are common in a specific ethnic group - autosomal recessive diseases.
+gene for mutations that are common in a specific ethnic group - autosomal recessive

 Carrier testing

-Of all the types, the one that is offered for screening among Jews is GSD-1a, with a carrier
+above.
+Of all the types, the one that is offered for screening among Jews is GSD-1a,

 Fetal testing